giaccone/SpicePy/README.md

 * `Python 3.6.2`
 * `numpy 1.13.1`
 * `scipy 0.19.1`
+* `matplotlib 2.0.2`

-SpicePy should work also with earlier version of Python (not Python 2), numpy and scipy.
+SpicePy should work also with earlier version of Python (not Python 2), numpy, scipy and matplotlib.